networkit/networkit/README.md

 	g++ -o LibDemo -std=c++11 -I/path/to/build/directory/include -L/path/to/build/directory LibDemo.cpp -lnetworkit -fopenmp

-### Unit tests

-You actually don't need to build and run our unit tests.
-However if you experience any issues with NetworKit, you might want to check, if NetworKit runs properly.
-The unit tests can only be run from a clone or copy of the repository and not from a pip installation.
-In order to run the unit tests, you need to compile them first.
-This is done by setting the [CMake] `NETWORKI_BUILD_TESTS` flag to `ON`:

-	cmake -DNETWORKIT_BUILD_TESTS=ON ..

-Unit tests are implemented using GTest macros such as `TEST_F(CentralityGTest, testBetweennessCentrality)`.
-Single tests can be executed with:

-	./networkit_tests --gtest_filter=CentralityGTest.testBetweennessCentrality

-Additionally, one can specify the level of the logs outputs by adding `--loglevel=<log_level>`;
-supported log levels are: `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, and `FATAL`.

 ### Compiling with address/leak sanitizers

 Address and leak sanitizers are very useful tools to test if your code produces memory errors/leaks.